 Healthcare data is increasingly digitized and, like in most other industries, data is growing in Velocity, Volume and Value.
 Health Data Management is the practice of making sense of this data and managing it to the benefit of healthcare organizations, practitioners, and ultimately patient well being and health.

-Read on to learn what types of data are managed in Health Data Management, the benefits and unique challenges of the field, including security and data protection, and important considerations for storing healthcare data.
+Read on to learn what types of data are managed in Health Data Management, the benefits and unique challenges of the field, including data protection considerations and measures to avoid data breaches when storing healthcare data.

 In this article you will learn: